targeted/fpga-reg-power/README.md

 [download spreadsheet here](https://github.com/targeted/fpga-reg-power/blob/main/docs/power_data.ods?raw=true)

 The following is the graph built from the data.
-The 100 Mhz column is probably the most useful, the rest is there mostly to demonstrate the linearity.
+The 100 Mhz column is probably the most useful, the rest is there just to demonstrate the linearity.

 ![Scheme](/images/power_graph.png)